normnXT/note-keeper/README.md

     };
 ```

-When the function is called, the server will recieve the request and route it using a router function:
+When the function is called, the server will recieve the request and it will handle it using a router function:

 ```javascript
 router.delete("/:id", async (req, res) => {